LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/1/setup.md

 <aside class="aside-pro-tip" markdown="1">
 This setting makes the default behavior of Visual Studio to run the currently-selected program when you hit the <span style="color:green">▶︎</span> *Start* button in the toolbar.
 </aside>

-Run the `HelloWorld` program by selecting the HelloWorld project in the *Solution Explorer* and then hitting the <span style="color:green">▶︎</span> *HelloWorld* button in the toolbar.